davaba86/portfolio-cloud-projects/README.md

 Throughout all my projects I try to aim for a clear and structured approach since when several technologies are used things can quickly become complicated.

-## Projects List
+## Projects List (WIP)

-- WordPress Monolithic
+- AWS WordPress Monolithic
-- WordPress Decoupled (WIP)
+- AWS WordPress Decoupled (WIP)
+- AWS Serverless XXX (WIP)
-- WordPress EKS (WIP)
+- AWS WordPress EKS (WIP)
-- CF with Static Website (WIP)
+- AWS CF with Static Website (WIP)
-- EventDriven Architecture (WIP)
+- AWS EventDriven Architecture (WIP)

 Over time this section will be updated regularly as projects change throughout my experience and market demands.

-## Additional Topics
+## Configuration Management: Ansible

+When it comes to CM there are several options out there such as Puppet, Chef, and Ansible, and while it's possible to create shell scripts I do believe they can quickly become difficult to read and manage.

+Ansible is my choice due to the wide support from the open-source community, however further on in my project, you'll see me using more declarative methods.

+Ultimately one of the weaknesses of Ansible is that it's an imperative language and that it does require an SSH connection.

-### IaC: Terraform
+### Infrastructure as Code: Terraform

 For several years TF has been the de facto standard for deploying cloud infrastructure alongside other tools like CloudFormation, Pulumi, etc.

 I've selected TF due to its popularity and since it has wide support for providers outside of the normal cloud sphere.

-I for eg. use it with providers such as GitHub, asymmetric key generation, ACME certificates, etc.
+I for eg. use it with providers such as GitHub for repos, asymmetric key generation, ACME certificates, etc.

-#### Custom Modules vs. Public Modules
+### Custom Modules vs. Public Modules

 While I understand we often create our modules to suit our needs, there are plenty of them that in most cases could be used instead.